piman-dev/BRVM/README.md

 You can find here some games pre-configured for minimal memory usage: https://github.com/piman-dev/BRVM-PreconfiguredGames/releases

 You can find here some controls profiles for the _InputBridge_ app: https://github.com/piman-dev/BRVM-PreconfiguredGames/releases/tag/controls_ib

+## For Android 14.0+ users
+In spring 2025, the BriarRose Virtual Machine encountered major compatibility issues on new devices, and fixing the Termux packages was unsuccessful.
+The pre-configured games are still supported by the project but they are preset for specific builds of some other emulators, which are available here: https://github.com/piman-dev/BRVM-Development/releases/tag/alternatives

 ## How to run the pre-configured games directly from the homescreen